franksun-11/Cw2-main/README.md

 ### Prerequisites
 - Java 21 or higher
 - Maven 3.9.9 or higher
-- Docker (optional, for containerized deployment)
+- Docker (for containerized deployment)

 ### Using Maven (Windows)